-September weather in Southern Oregon is mostly dry with highs in the 70-high 80s.
+September weather in Southern Oregon is mostly dry with highs in the 70's-high 80's.
 It can be cool-cold at Crater Lake and it could be in 90s in Ashland area.

 This tour will provide some breakfasts as well as all snacks and lunch on riding days.
 Dinners are not covered.
 Restaurants are available at all of our overnight stops.

 Quality of lodging varies from basic and rustic to quite nice and include hotels, motels, and cabins.
-Our rest day has us in lodging with quite nice shared living space.
+On our day in Galice, you may be in shared living space.

 All elevations are based on RidewithGPS.
 Actual elevations may be less.

 Saturday, Sept.
 10